AESTHET1C/Backglass-2-Library/README.md

 `void displayNumberOfBalls(byte balls)` – Overrides the four decimal points to show the given number of balls.
 The override is cancelled upon calling clearDisplay().

 `void setDecimalPoints(bool a, bool b, bool c, bool d)` – Overrides the four decimal points.
 The override is cancelled upon calling clearDisplay().

-`void setDecimalPoints(byte decimal_data)` – Overrides the four decimal points.
-The override is cancelled upon calling clearDisplay().
+`void setDecimalPoints(byte decimal_data)` – Same as above, but using a byte input rather than four booleans.
 LSB is right-most decimal point.

 `int getRemainingTextCharacters()` – Returns the remaining number of characters to scroll.